Updated August 2023

-- You lose the ability to access your home regularly in case there any maintenance issues or problems of any kind.
+- You lose the ability to access your home regularly in case of maintenance issues or problems of any kind.

-- Cleaning: Unless you insisted that your house cleaner continue to provide weekly cleaning during the longer stay, it was nearly impossible to adequately clean the house within the few hours of a normal turnover.
-A deeper, more time-consuming cleaning was necessary, negating any savings on cleaning costs.
+- Cleaning.
+Unless you insist that your house cleaner continue to provide weekly cleaning during a longer stay, it is nearly impossible to adequately clean the house within the few hours of a normal turnover.
+A deeper, more time-consuming cleaning is necessary, negating any savings on cleaning costs.

-- Increased use of your home, especially your kitchen and stove: Because so many events and activities were cancelled due to the pandemic, vacationers spent significantly more time IN your home than those who are there on a one-week vacation.
+- Increased wear and tear.
+Longer-term tenants tend to hunker down and spend significantly more time IN your home than those who are there on a one-week vacation.
 Spending more time in and around the home translates to more wear and tear in general.
-Instead of eating out, they cooked at home on your stove and grilled more than ever, requiring more deep cleaning.
+Instead of eating out, they cook at home on your stove and grill more than ever, requiring more deep cleaning.

 - A more fastidious tenant.
 Whereas a weekly guest might roll with an issue they have in your home, someone staying for multiple weeks is much more apt to demand that everything be fixed or provided to their liking.

 Steps you can take to avoid problems

-Allow more time between guests for both cleaning and maintenance: In addition to the virus-caused need for extra cleaning, disinfecting, and airing, you (or your property manager) will undoubtedly need more time to check the home thoroughly and make any needed repairs or new provisioning.
+Allow more time between guests for both cleaning and maintenance.
+You will undoubtedly need more time to check the home thoroughly and make any needed repairs or new provisioning.

-Require regular cleanings: Insist that your longer-term guests allow, if not pay for, your cleaners to enter the home and keep it adequately cleaned.
+Require regular cleanings.
+Insist that your longer-term guests allow, if not pay for, your cleaners to enter the home during their stay to keep it adequately cleaned.
 Otherwise, it’s too overwhelming for cleaners to do a deep cleaning after the departure of your long-term guests.

-Charge a higher security deposit: Due to your greater risks, you might increase your security deposit.
+Charge a higher security deposit.
+Due to increased risks, it’s reasonable to also increase your security deposit.